gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 not knowing that it was true.

 "Nope," the mayor said.
-She cut off Maddy and Gumption's interruptions with a wave of her hand.
+She cut off Maddy and Gumption's interruptions with a wave of her paw.
 "I'm not saying I don't believe you, but I want to know what I'm howling about before I start to howl.
 Now you all stay right here while I go ruin the Ox brothers' dinner."